Tradition | Excellence | Opportunity

 Lessons take place during school time using a special rotation system that ensures that the same classes are not missed consecutively.
 Special effort is made to avoid music lessons during mathematics times.
 As student’s progress to the senior grades their lesson times are predominantly in time slots that do not impinge on their other subjects.
 Most lessons given by part-time teachers happen in the afternoon.

 The amount of lessons that a learner receives varies slightly according to grade and whether or not he is a subject musician.
 Subject musicians receive between 32 and 36 lessons per annum.

 Grades 10 to 12: Twice per 8 school days

 Grades 8 and 9: At least twice per 10 days on rotating cycle

-Extra-murals: At least once per 8 days, usually more frequently as and when possible.
+Extra-murals: At least once per 5 days.
+More frequently as and when possible.